tspriggs/MUSE_PNe_fitting/README.md

             OOIII_1: [200, null, null, null]
             OIII_2: [null, Amp_2D_OIII_1/2.85, 'wave_OIII_1 - 47.9399 * (1+{})', null]

 ## Spaxel-by-Spaxel [OIII] fitting
-To start the Spaxel by Spaxel fit of a galaxy, you will run the MUSE_spaxel_fit.py python file, stating the galaxy name you want to fit, like so:
-*python MUSE_spaxel_fit.py FCC000 # terminal use
-*ipython MUSE_spaxel_fit.py FCC000 # ipython terminal
-*%run MUSE_spaxel_fit.py FCC000 # inside ipython

-This routine will take in the galaxy FCC000's residual list data file, fit spaxel by spaxel for [OIII] doublets, and save the output files and plots in the relevant files.
+This routine will take in the galaxy FCC000's residual cube data file, fit spaxel by spaxel for [OIII] doublets, and save the output files and plots in the relevant files.
 The shape of the galaxy (x and y lengths) are stored in the header now and easy to access.

 ## PNe detection and PSF analysis

 Once you have run MUSE_spaxel_fit.py, then you will want to run SEP on the A/rN map (this is not included in the scripts yet, only in master_book.ipynb).
 SEP will save a list of x,y pixel coordinates of the detected sources.
 Once they are read in as minicubes, you need to run the PSF routine to get values for FWHM, beta and LSF, with the relevant errors.
 On the first fit, to determine the signal to noise ratio, the PSF is defaulted to FWHM=4.0, beta=2.5 and LSF=3.0.
 For the PSF part, you will need to select a suitable number of sources via the brightest and work downwards.
 5 or 10 objects is adequate.
 This will be incorporated later into a script.

 ## PNe 3D modelling

 After you have a list of PNe coordinates, and the PSF values saved into the galaxy_info.yaml file, you are ready to run the PNe_fitting.py file.
 To run this script, use:
 *python PNe_fitting.py FCC000 # terminal use
 *ipython PNe_fitting.py FCC000 # ipython terminal